 This study aimed to determine the extent of the discipline maneuvers of teachers and the social flaws of students in public elementary schools in Manay District, Division of Davao Oriental.
 Specifically, it seeks to explore the types of disciplinary strategies employed by teachers and how these correlate with the prevalence of various social flaws among elementary learners, thereby providing insights that may inform more effective classroom management and student development interventions.

-Figure 1: Conceptual Framework of the Study
+Fig. 1.
+Conceptual Framework of the Study

 1.1 Statement of the Problem